lukejharmon/lanyon/chapters_preref/chapter9_beyondmk_pre.md

 ![Figure 9.2.
 Ancestral state reconstruction of frog reproductive modes.
 Data from Gomez-Mestre et al. [-@Gomez-Mestre2012-be]]({{ site.baseurl }}/images/figure9-2.png)

-### Key Biological Questions

-- Do transition rates among character states vary through time or across clades?
-- Do discrete characters evolve in a correlated fashion?
-- Does a model of underlying quantitative characters with thresholds explain discrete character data?

 ##  Section 9.2: Beyond the Mk model

 In [Chapter 8]( {{ site.baseurl }}/chapter8_fitdiscrete/), we considered the evolution of discrete characters on phylogenetic trees.
 These models fall under the general category of continuous-time Markov models, which consider a process that can occupy two or more states.
 Transitions occur between those states in continuous time.
 The Markov property means that, at some time $t$, what happens next in the model depends only on the current state of the process and not on anything that came before.